Group tour Operator for holidays to Bavaria, Germany

 Munich Sightseeing

-Today we travel into Munich, the Bavarian capital.
-Take a guided walking tour and see Marienplatz, the spacious square at the centre of the Altstadt, home to the exuberant mock-Gothic Neues Rathaus (New City Hall) that has a glockenspiel that plays at 11am.
-Perhaps visit the Residenz, a sumptuous palace laid out around seven courtyards and one of the great treasure houses of Europe, or see the Cuvilliés-Theater, a jewel-like baroque auditorium.
-If time permits, head for the Englischer Garten, one of the largest public parks in the world with a rotunda with a lovely view of the city skyline.
-Last but not least, pop in to the Hofbräuhaus.
-Built in 1896, it’s the most famous of Munich’s beer halls.
+If time allows, perhaps visit the Residenz, a sumptuous palace laid out around seven courtyards and one of the great treasure houses of Europe, or see the Cuvilliés-Theater, a jewel-like baroque auditorium or head for the Englischer Garten, one of the largest public parks in the world with a rotunda offering a lovely view of the city skyline.

 Day 7-8